timmattison/ubiquiti-video/README.md

 ### Pull the DB schema and generate the Prisma code

 You'll need to get the database schema from your DVR for the script to run.
-If you receive errors about missing columns like `phy_rate` run this to get the latest schema.

 1. In one terminal set up a tunnel to the DVR with port forwarding to PostgreSQL: